-"Perhaps a poverty solution must start with a hug." -Nicholas Kristoff critical period for early learning.
-The experiences of the early years crucially impact long-term cognitive, language, and social outcomes.
-Unfortunately, approximately 5.5 million American children are poor during the important period of development from birth through 3 (Children's Defense Fund, 2012).
+"Perhaps a poverty solution must start with a hug." -Nicholas Kristoff impact long-term cognitive, language, and social outcomes.
+Unfortunately, approximately 15.8 million American children live in poverty (Jiang, Ekono, & Skinner, 2015a).
 It has long been known that children living in poverty face increased risk of poor social, emotional, behavioral, and educational outcomes, but recent neurobiological evidence suggests that poverty negatively impacts brain development as well (Evans & Schamberg, 2009; Garner et al., 2012; Hanson, Chandra, Wolfe, & Pollak, 2011; Lipina & Colombo, 2009; Lipina & Posner, 2012; Mercy & Saul, 2009; Noble, Houston, Kan, & Sowell, 2012; Rao et al., 2010).
 Despite this potentially despairing prospect, as early hearing detection and intervention (EHDI) professionals, we have the power to spark change and chip away at the overwhelming circumstance of poverty.
 By encouraging, supporting, and facilitating relationships and attachment, we can help parents buffer their children from the deleterious effects of poverty.